Rosalind E. Krauss: Founding October

-Academic

-Hunter College
+Teaching

-Krauss taught at Wellesley, MIT and Princeton before joining the faculty at Hunter College in 1974.
-She was promoted to professor in 1977 at Hunter and was also appointed professor at the Graduate Center of CUNY.
-She held the title of Distinguished Professor at Hunter until she left to join the Columbia University faculty in 1992.
-In 1985, a monograph of essays by Krauss, titled The Originality of the Avant-Garde and Other Modernist Myths was published by The MIT Press.
+Krauss taught at Wellesley, MIT and Princeton before joining the faculty at Hunter College in 1975.
+She was promoted to professor in the late 1970s at Hunter and was also appointed professor at the CUNY Graduate Center.
+She held the title of distinguished professor at Hunter until she left to join the Columbia University faculty in 1992.

-Columbia University

-Previously Meyer Schapiro Professor of Modern Art and Theory at Columbia, in 2005 Rosalind Krauss was promoted to the highest faculty rank of University Professor.
-She has received fellowships from the John Simon Guggenheim Memorial Foundation and the National Endowment for the Arts and has been a fellow of the Center for Advanced Study in the Visual Arts and of the Institute for Advanced Study.
-She received the Frank Jewett Mather Award for criticism from the College Art Association in 1973.
-She has been a fellow of the New York Institute for the Humanities since 1992, was elected a member of the American Academy of Arts and Sciences in 1994, and became a member of the American Philosophical Society in 2012.
-She recently received an honorary doctorate from the University of London.
+Originally Meyer Schapiro Professor of Modern Art and Theory at Columbia, in 2005 Krauss was promoted to the highest faculty rank of university professor.

 Curator

-Krauss has been curator of many art exhibitions at leading museums, among them exhibitions on Joan Miró at the Solomon R. Guggenheim Museum (1970–1973), on surrealism and photography at the Corcoran Museum of Art (1982–1985), on Richard Serra at the Museum of Modern Art (1985–86), and on Robert Morris at the Guggenheim (1992–1994).
-She prepared an exhibition for the Centre Georges Pompidou in Paris called "Formlessness: Modernism Against the Grain" in 1996.
+Krauss has been curator of many art exhibitions, among including shows on Joan Miró at the Solomon R. Guggenheim Museum (with Margit Rowell, 1970–1973), on surrealism and photography at the Corcoran Gallery of Art (with Jane Livingston, 1982–1985), on Richard Serra at the Museum of Modern Art (with Laura Rosenstock, 1985–1986) and on Robert Morris at the Solomon R. Guggenheim Museum (with Thomas Krens, 1992–1994).
+She prepared an exhibition for the Centre Pompidou in Paris called "L'Informe: Mode d'Emploi" with Yve-Alain Bois in 1996.

+Other work

+In 1985, a collection of her essays titled The Originality of the Avant-Garde and Other Modernist Myths was published by MIT Press.
+She has received fellowships from the Guggenheim Fellowship, the National Endowment for the Arts, the Center for Advanced Study in the Visual Arts and the Institute for Advanced Study.
+She received the Frank Jewett Mather Award from the College Art Association in 1973.
+She has been a fellow of the New York Institute for the Humanities since 1992, was elected a member of the American Academy of Arts and Sciences in 1994 and became a member of the American Philosophical Society in 2012.
+She received an honorary doctorate from Harvard University in 2011.